nanakoohashi/Statistics/Theory.md

 ## Hypothesis Testing
 ### Statistical significance: An informal introduction
 Are the sample statistics extreme enough to infer a conclusion about the population?
-- If p-value < 0.05 it is statistically significant at level alpha.
+- If p-value < 0.05 it is statistically significant at level alpha and two possibilities exist:
+  - The null hypothesis is true and the observed data is relatively unusual with an extreme sample statistic that is simply due to chance.